kaputnikGo/kaputnikGo.github.io/index.md

 ![database schema](/images/Screenshot_database.png)

-Some key parameters were also set in the following file found in the app storage directory:
+Some key parameters were also set when the app is first run, this time in the following file found in the app storage directory:
 **alphonso.xml** (redacted. _n.b._: dev-id and advertising-id have same values)
 ```xml
 <map>